The Haunted Aldrich Farm House

 A Ghost in the Parlor?

-rosewood parrot cage.”
+Poll was kept in what was described in a ledger note as an “elaborate brass and rosewood parrot cage.”
 It stood in the parlor, near the fireplace.
-It was sold a few months after the bird's death in 1910.
+It was sold a few months after the bird's death.
 However, it was soon returned to Emma by a distraught St. Louis widow who had purchased it for its decorative value only.
 She could not keep it anymore, she explained.
 Her children, it seems, were terrified of it.
-Each and every night since she brought the cage home, a strange voice called out “Emma!
+Each and every night since she brought the empty cage home, a strange voice called out “Emma!
 Emma!” in the dark.

 The cage disappeared after Emma's death in 1940.